8.45am - School Opens

 If you are looking to change primary schools and are considering one of the schools within The Moorlands Primary Federation (TMPF) Multi-Academy Trust, please contact us on 01538 702355.
 We are proud to work closely with other local schools and after discussions between all parties, if it is found that a move to one of our seven schools is the best decision, we will always aim to make this as smooth as possible.

 All applications for admissions will be considered by our Trustees’ Admissions Panel where a final decision is made.
 Our Admissions Policy can be found here.

 Choosing the right primary school isn’t the only school-application-decision you have to make - there comes a time when children begin Year 6 and parents have to do it all over again…but this time for secondary school!

 The primary schools within TMPF have very strong links to local secondary schools and a number of children have joined a range of these of these.

 In addition to The Cheadle Academy, we also have good links with Moorside High School, and with Painsley Catholic College as a number of our children want to continue a faith-based education.

 Over recent years, our Trust of schools have also sent children to Blythe Bridge High School, Denstone College, Thomas Alleyne’s High School and other state and private secondary schools both locally and further afield.

-Whichever High School you choose will offer transition days and events, and here at The Moorlands Primary Federation, we will happily support your child’s attendance at these to ease their move to secondary education… wherever that may be.
+Whichever secondary school you choose will offer transition days and events, and here at The Moorlands Primary Federation, we will happily support your child’s attendance at these to ease their move to secondary education… wherever that may be.

 For details on how to apply to secondary school, please visit the Staffordshire Local Authority website.

 How much is a school dinner?

 School dinners currently cost £2.60 per day (as of 18th April 2023) for a main meal and dessert.